tintinmj/Hangman-game/README.md

  Player 1 will give a word as input and Player 2 will guess the word by giving an alphabet as input.

- If Player 2 guesses it right then he/she is the winner Player 2 gets only 5 chances to guess the word
+ If Player 2 guess it right then he/she will be the winner Player 2 gets only 5 chances to guess the word

                            !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!ENJOY!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

- But this program has some constrains :
+ But this game has some constrains :

  Constrains 1 : all inputs has to be alphabets in small case